adidas/adidas-yarn-design-system/README.md

 ## Requirements and dependencies

-The main dependency of this library is [Bootstrap][bootstrap], which is the core of **YARN**, and the adidas fonts.
-Besides this, it is using other runtime dependencies which are listed in the `package.json`.

-[NodeJS/NPM](https://nodejs.org/) are required to work with the repository.
+[NodeJS and NPM][node] are required to work with the repository.

+Ther are no runtime dependencies, because, despite the fact that this library is based on Bootstrap, the source code has been compiled along with Bootstrap.

+On the other hand, the use can redefine the fonts to be displayed, read [font definitions](#font-definitions) section.

 ## Installation and running

 - In development mode:
+    ```
-    > npm install
+    npm install
+    ```
 - Run time:
+    ```
-    > npm install @adidas/yarn-design-system
+    npm install @adidas/yarn-design-system
+    ```

 Load the library files in the HTML of your application:

 ```html
 <!-- YARN core -->
 <link rel="stylesheet" href="node_modules/@adidas/yarn-design-system/dist/yarn.css">

 <!-- YARN assets -->
 <link rel="stylesheet" href="node_modules/@adidas/yarn-design-system/dist/yarn-icon.css">
 <link rel="stylesheet" href="node_modules/@adidas/yarn-design-system/dist/yarn-logo.css">

 <!-- YARN JavaScript functions (optional) -->
 <script type="text/javascript" href="node_modules/@adidas/yarn-design-system/dist/yarn.js">
 ```